OPENi-ict/piwik-admin/README.md

   Options:

     -h, --help            output usage information
-    -s, --sites [logins]  Which sites to reset
+    -s, --sites [logins]  Which sites to reset, if not specified it defaults to all sites

   Examples: